Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 A registry solves two distinct problems: it can *store* identity data, and it can *curate* which assets are considered "official."

-Titled CAT addresses only the first, by making identity intrinsic, so a token no longer needs to be *registered* merely to establish what it is.

-Titled CAT does **not** solve curation.
-Anyone can mint a Titled CAT named "wUSDC.b" with their own DID, and deciding *which* DID is the legitimate issuer remains an off-chain, venue-specific judgment, exactly as for NFT1 collections today.
-So Titled CAT removes the need to *pay to register identity* without removing the ecosystem's ability to curate trusted issuers.
-The two are complementary, and the Rationale treats the relationship to CATalog in detail.
+Titled CAT makes only the first intrinsic, so a token no longer needs to be *registered* to establish what it is.
+It does not attempt curation: which DID is the legitimate issuer of a "wUSDC.b" remains an off-chain, venue-specific judgment, exactly as for NFT1 collections.
+Titled CAT removes the need to *pay to register identity* without removing the ecosystem's ability to curate trusted issuers.

 ### One primitive across the fungibility spectrum